sneakyb1t/packer-proxmox/README.md

 Specific OS requirements
 =============
 CoreOS

-In order to build a CoreOS template you will need to have ignition configuration files.
+In order to build a CoreOS template you can simply include your ssh public key in the provided ignition configuration files.

-To generate the configuration you can eitheri:
+You can use the pregenerated ignition files in this project or you can generate your own configuration :

 - Convert the example butane files provided in this repo and convert it to ignition files

 install butane:
 https://coreos.github.io/butane/getting-started/